Encoding Logistics, Labor, and the Mediation of Making

 If the supply chain is only a metaphor, it is remarkably effective one.
 Since the moment that business consultant Keith Oliver proposed, in a meeting with the Dutch consumer electronics manufacturer Philips, the idea of managing the previously separate systems of production, marketing, distribution, sales, and finance “as though” they were a single entity, the “supply chain” has become the paramount means of mediating production, power, and politics in modern manufacture.
 But this totalizing entity was not the only conceptual structure that came to take command of supply.
 This conference explores the moments of movement, of transition, of mediation, as the forms and patterns of production became distributed and digitized, analyzed and automated, coming together into what sometimes seems to be the sole medium for managing the logistics of life and labor—the singular and total object of the global supply chain.

-Supply and Command is a two day conference sponsored by New York University’s Department of Media, Culture, and Communication.
+Supply and Command is a two day conference hosted by New York University’s Department of Media, Culture, and Communication, April 19th-20th, 2018, featuring a keynote address from Deborah Cowen and Carolina Bank Muñoz.
 We invite scholars, writers, artists, and activists to submit talks organized around the logic of the supply chain from the perspective of communication and media studies, media history, and media anthropology.
 Potential topics might include (but are not limited to):

 - Media of logistical management, from historic supply chains like those for the transatlantic slave trade to contemporary ones for the production of cell phones, software, and the machinery of modern media.